 Nothing gets people in the holiday spirit like some festive décor.
 Take some time to string some lights inside and outside of your location, hang some garland, and out up a tree and menorah.
 If your location is in an area with a lot of foot traffic, you can also create an eye-catching holiday window display to get people to slow down and check out your location or come inside.

 Now is the time to have a little fun and make your business a welcoming place during the busy holiday season.

 Show customers what your business is like during the holidays with video marketing!
 Are you a busy baker who is making cakes and cookies?
 Take customers into the kitchen with a video of preparations for the holidays.

 People are curious by nature and giving them a sneak peek of new products or behind-the-scenes action will set you apart from your competitors!

-During the holidays, people get busy.
-Remind them about your business with email marketing.
-Your email communications can include special promotions you’re running, a round-up of local holiday events in your community, or just a simple reminder to visit your business in the New Year.
+People get busy, but email can help you keep sales and leads flowing during the holidays.
+Stay top of mind with special promotions you’re running, a round-up of local holiday events in your community, or just a simple reminder to visit your business in the New Year.
 Make sure your holiday email subject line stands out so people will click your email!